nicholas-sim/nicholas-sim.github.io/index.md

 ## Other Involvements

-Outside of work, I enjoy watching the Singapore Premier League (goals galore) and serve as a co-cathechist to eight lovely Primary 2 children (whom I occassionally resort to bribing them with chicken nuggests) at the <a href="https://sppchurch.org.sg/"> Church of St Peter and Paul </a>.
+Outside of work, I enjoy watching the Singapore Premier League and serve as a co-cathechist to eight lovely Primary 2 children at the <a href="https://sppchurch.org.sg/"> Church of St Peter and Paul </a>.